An Introduction to British Classic Motorcycles

 Many British Motorcycle manufacturers are now just a distant memory for some people.

-Hopefully this site will jog some of those memories!
+Hopefully this site will jog some of those memories.

-Nowadays it is mostly enthusiasts who ride motorcycles compared to earlier years when motorcycles were ridden as a cheaper form of transport than motorcars.
+Nowadays it is mostly enthusiasts who ride motorcycles, compared to earlier years when motorcycles were ridden as a cheaper form of transport than motorcars.

 With an improving economy in Britain just after World War II, many a family man has long since opted for a small family car as opposed to a motorcycle and sidecar outfit.

-Of course, there was always going to be exclusive motorcycles that only wealthy enthusiasts could
+Of course, there was always going to be exclusive motorcycles that only wealthy enthusiasts could afford to purchase.

-gone on to become very collectable, and now it seems that even some of the “run of the mill” motorcycles require deep pockets to own.
+Many of these exclusive motorcycles, along with some of the “run of the mill” motorcycles, have gone on to become very collectable, and now it seems even some of the “run of the mill” motorcycles require deep pockets to own.